vladiim/myaudi/testcases.md

 # Buy

+1. **Calculate finance**

-* You're researching a zippy car to get you around the city whilst on the bus going to work
+> - You're researching a zippy car to get you around the city whilst on the bus going to work

 > - Go to the finance calculator

-> - Look for and A3 Sedan and estimate a 6% interest over 4 years
+> - Look for and A3 Sedan

+> - Estimate a 6% interest over 4 years

+2. **Book a test drive**

-* Book a test drive
+> - You want to book a test drive

-> Date
+> - Pick any date

-> Pick dealer @ 9:00am
+> - Pick dealer @ 9:00am

-> Fill in your details
+> - Fill in your details

-* Login (mark@email.com, password)
+3. **Car locator**

+> - You're waiting for you new Audi to be delivered from Germany

+> - You want to check where your car currently is

+> - Login as Mark

-> Check where you car is
+> - Check where you car is

 ***

 # Drive

-* Dependency: login
+* Dependency: login as Trent

 * You've just finished a trip to North Sydney from Redfern in your RS4